 Where notice of death is received in respect of a person who is authorized to operate an A/C of a Limited Co., outstanding cheques drawn by such person of the Company can still be paid.
-The Board resolution submitted by the Company regarding the operation of its A/C should be examined by the branch to see whether any amendment or new resolution is necessary.
+The Board resolution submitted by the Company regarding the operation of its A/C should be whether any amendment or new resolution is necessary.